Immigration

 Studying in Canada

-I'm a current student at SFU.
-Do I need a PAL for a study permit extension or a visitor visa application?
+I'm a current SFU student.
+Do I need a PAL for a study permit extension or a visitor visa (TRV) application?

 Study permit extension

-If you currently have a valid study permit and you are preparing to apply for a study permit extension to complete the current level of studies (i.e., undergraduate to undergraduate) at the same designated learning institution which is SFU, you are exempt from submitting a provincial attestation letter (PAL).
-See the PAL exemption list from the IRCC website.
+If you currently have a valid study permit, and you are applying to extend your study permit to complete your current SFU program at the same level of studies (e.g. undergraduate to undergraduate), you are exempt from submitting a provincial attestation letter (PAL).

 On the IRCC come to Canada wizard question, you will see the following: